brufftech/tbd/content/observed-habits/index.md

 ### Every Day is the same

 Ignoring meetings, developers commit/push at the same rate and to the same place regardless of the day of the week or the week of the month.
 This is a reinforcement of the "No Code Freeze" rule above.
-Sure a small subset of the team may focus on an imminent release (bug fixes in the trunk, cherry-picked to the release branch), but the majority should be focusing on 'business as usual' implementation of functionality for a future release.
+Sure, a small subset of the team may focus on an imminent release (bug fixes in the trunk, cherry-picked to the release branch), but the majority should be focusing on 'business as usual' implementation of functionality for a future release.

 ## Quick Reviews

-Teams doing Trunk-Based Development know that their commits/pushes will be scrutinized by others, as soon as they have landed on the shared trunk.
+Teams doing Trunk-Based Development know that their commits/pushes will be scrutinized by others as soon as they have landed on the shared trunk.
 They are keen on bringing that forward, not delaying it, so they may prefer to pair-program on code changes.
 Or they may ask colleagues for a code review at the time the change is submitted to be merged into the trunk.